Pedro-h-mattos/LaTeXCVTemplate/README.md

 4. Repeat steps 1-2 for the other files.
 3. Once downloaded, save your files in a new folder (e.g. myresume).

-Either way, you should have obtained a copy of the project filess that you can edit on your local computer.
+Either way, you should have obtained a copy of the project files that you can edit on your local computer.

 ### Step Two: Usage
 Open the command terminal and run the command: